 A 2022 survey by MedTrainer found that small to medium-sized healthcare organizations onboard an average of 28 new staff members annually, with the smallest businesses onboarding over 25% of their total staff each year.

 Proper and timely onboarding can improve staff productivity by over 70% and employee retention by 82%!
-A well-planned onboarding process that provides support over the first 6 to 12 months can help new hires ramp up their performance faster and contribute more to the organization.
+A well-planned onboarding program that provides support over the first 6 to 12 months can help new hires ramp up their performance faster and contribute more to the organization.

 As a compliance officer, you have to ensure these new employees are fully compliant, which involves mandatory training, policy acknowledgments, and credentialing.
 An all-in-one compliance platform simplifies the process by grouping policies and training for electronic acknowledgment and automatic reminders.